dhruvkanakia/ADS/ADS_Assignment2/Readme.md

 Hi, our name is Dhruv Kanakia and Akil Ranjendiran and we belong to TEAM 5.

-In this Assignment we have worked on NOAA dataset (https://www.ncdc.noaa.gov/cdo-web/datatools/lcd).
-The state in which we have done our analysis is California.

 ## STEPS to follow while running the code:
 1.Ingestion.py runs the code that puts the data onto amazon